simbarras/celeritas-docs/presentations/snowmass-poster-202207/abstract.md

 programs to address scientific questions on all three Department of Energy (DOE) Cosmic, Energy, and Intensity Frontiers.
 Two of these efforts are the High Luminosity Large Hadron Collider (HL-LHC) and its main experiments, and the Deep Underground Neutrino Experiment (DUNE).
-The unprecedent scale of these endeavors is followed by equally challenging computing capacity and storage requirements, with a commensurate fraction of the total computing cost being driven by Monte Carlo (MC) detector simulations.
+The unprecedented scale of these endeavors demands equally challenging computing capacity and storage requirements, with a commensurate fraction of the total computing cost being driven by Monte Carlo (MC) detector simulations.
 To alleviate this bottleneck, we present _Celeritas_, a new GPU MC detector simulation code designed to take advantage of